America's earliest religious communities, the Ephrata

 Administered by the Pennsylvania Historical and Museum Commission

-Tom Corbett, Governor - Andrew E. Masich, Chairman James M. Vaughan, Executive Director
+Tom Wolf, Governor - Andrew E. Masich, Chairman James M. Vaughan, Executive Director

 With generous support from the Ephrata Cloister Associates